mauro-andre/CuboMX/README.md

         // --- Injected Metadata ---
         component: proxyForCart, // A direct reference to the `cart` component proxy
-        variable: "items"        // The name of the array this item belongs to }
+        variable: "items",       // The name of the array this item belongs to
+        componentName: "cart"    // The string name of the component }
 ]
 ```